 Provides funds to construct railroad tracks to new or substantially expanded industrial and commercial projects.

 TPOF is a discretionary grant available for transportation-related issues related to unique economic development projects.

-offers programs to provide businesses with access to capital needed for growth
+VSBFA offers programs to provide businesses with access to capital needed for growth and expansion.

 Virginia's Enterprise Zone program provides state and local incentives to businesses that invest and create jobs within Virginia's enterprise zones, which are located throughout the state.